León Ferrari: Intervention of the Church and Pope (2004)

 His work was again the subject of controversy when in 2004, a retrospective of his works at the Palais de Glace exhibition hall in Recoleta, Buenos Aires, was forced to close.
-70,000 people came to the exhibition, including a few attendees who attacked and destroyed the some of the artworks.
+70,000 people came to the exhibition, including a few attendees who attacked and destroyed some of the artworks.
 Soon after, a team of Catholic lawyers demanded that the exhibit be closed.
 Ferrari rebutted the critiques questioning how Christians could spend 2,000 years condemning the suffering of Jesus at the crucifixion, while simultaneously ignoring and justifying millions of the world's poor and marginalized.
-A judge finally shut down the exhibit when Cardinal Jorge Bergoglio (now the current Pope Francis) who was then Archbishop of Buenos Aires declared the works of art blasphemous, and an announcement was made in every church in the Diocese of Buenos Aires.
+A judge finally shut down the exhibit when Cardinal Jorge Bergoglio (later Pope Francis), then the Archbishop of Buenos Aires, declared the works of art blasphemous, and an announcement was made in every church in the Diocese of Buenos Aires.
 The city government appealed the decision and the gallery was reopened.
 Ferrari made his final move by publicly thanking the cardinal for the free advertisement of his exhibition whose numbers of visitors continued to increase.